 For more details, see our guide on how to add a contact form in WordPress.

-On the entry details page, you will see a box with user’s Geographic location marked on the map.
+You will see a box with the user’s Geographic location marked on the map.

 4. Find User IP Address in WordPress Forms